d0iasm/book.rvemu/src/hardware-components/02-memory.md

 ### Execute Stage

 Each operation is performed in each `match` arm.
-For example, a load instruction `lb` is executed when `opcode` is 0x03 and `funct3` is 0x0.
+For example, a load instruction `lb` is executed when `opcode` is 0x3 and `funct3` is 0x0.
 The `lb` instruction loads a byte from a DRAM with the specific `addr` position.

-The suffix in load and store instructions mean the size of bytes.
+The suffix in load and store instructions mean the size of bits.

 - b: a byte (8 bits)
 - h: a half word (16 bits)